The

 in ‘Ulysses and the sirens.’
 Images such as ‘Obsession’

-are painterly in look and feel - perhaps confirming the influence the
+are painterly in look and feel - perhaps confirming the influence

-choice of models reflects his experiences at the ballet as a child and
+Jean’s choice of models reflects his experiences at the ballet

-seems perfect for the roles he has cast for them to play out before his
+as a child and seems perfect for the roles he has cast for them to

 Though

-written in 1741 the Swiss critic Bodmer could have been describing Jean’s
+written in 1741 the Swiss critic Bodmer could have been describing

-photographs when he wrote “Imagination outstrips all the worlds
+Jean’s photographs when he wrote “Imagination outstrips

-magicians: it not only places the real before our eyes in a vivid image
+all the worlds magicians: it not only places the real before our eyes

-and makes distant things present, but also, with a power more potent than
+in a vivid image and makes distant things present, but also, with

-that of magic, it draws that which does not exist out of the state of
+a power more potent than that of magic, it draws that which does not

-potentiality, gives it a semblance of reality, and makes us see, feel
+exist out of the state of potentiality, gives it a semblance of reality,

-and hear these new creations.”
+and makes us see, feel and hear these new creations.”

 Given

-the painstakingly labour intensive working methods Jean has used to produce
+the painstakingly labour intensive working methods Jean has used to

-with so much still to do, to learn, to celebrate.”
+challenge of creativity, with so much still to do, to learn, to celebrate.”

 In

-addition to his photography Jean is a conceptual designer and he is an
+addition to his photography Jean is a conceptual designer and he is

-in over 70 museums around the world.
+can be seen in over 70 museums around the world.

 Jean